dvcol/svelte-simple-router/README.md

 </RouterView>
 ```

+Note that loading indicator only trigger once the route has been resolved and not on initial navigation.
+If you want to show a loading indicator on initial navigation, you can use the `routing` snippet instead.

+This means navigation will be a three-step process:
+- The `routing` snippet will be rendered.
+- Then the `loading` component will be rendered.
+- Then the route component or error component will be rendered.

 ### Routes

 - Route path supports parameters.
 Parameters are defined by a colon followed by the parameter name.